PagaMasTarde/selenium-form-utils/README.md

 SeleniumHelper::finishForm($this->webDriver);

 //The method will end once the form is approved, so the current URL will be OK_URL of the order
+//Optionally you can also send the mobilePhone if the user is returning

+SeleniumHelper::finishForm($this->webDriver, '600123123');

 ```

 You can also check the cancel action automated